Dashboard

 Taking a closer look at its leading trade partners:

-At this time a year ago, the top five trade partners were Mexico, China, South Korea, Japan and Taiwan.
+At this time a year ago, the top five trade partners were Mexico, China, Japan, South Korea and India.

-By tonnage, the top five trade partners year-to-date are Pakistan, Germany, India, The Netherlands and Mexico.
+By tonnage, the top five trade partners year-to-date are Mexico, Montserrat, Brazil, Spain and Romania.

-At this time a year ago, the top five by tonnage were Mexico, Italy, Nicaragua, China and Germany.
+At this time a year ago, the top five by tonnage were Mexico, Uruguay, New Zealand, Monaco and Bulgaria.

 Exports